St Clair (Penrith - NSW)

 AreaSearch assessment of residential development drivers sees a low level of activity in St Clair, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, St Clair has seen around 46 new homes approved annually over the past five financial years ending June 2021.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, St Clair averaged around 46 new dwelling approvals annually over the past five financial years ending FY25.
 This totals an estimated 234 homes.
-As of April 2026, 41 approvals have been recorded in this financial year.
-Despite population decline, development activity has been adequate relative to other areas.
+In FY26 so far, 44 approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.

 Frequently Asked Questions - Development